SouthernMethodistUniversity/styleguide/sections/contributing.md

 ![Image showing where the submit new issue button is.
 In the issue body box, the message reads "In loop.md, I noticed that the index of the example is flowers[1], which is not "rose" as the output indicates.
 Looks like it should be 0."](finish_new_issue.png).

+# For Workshop Creation and Reuse  [Permissions ??]
 ## Forking

-By default, you will not have access to directly modify repositories in the workshop curriculum.
+By default, you will not have access to directly modify repositories in the curriculum.
 In the world of free and open source software, this is common—usually, only the creator of a repository and certain core contributors can add and modify files in a repository.
 However, this doesn't mean that you cannot modify the curriculum and make it your own.

-If you wish to create your own version of the curriculum for your own workshop or Institute, the first step is to **fork** the relevant repository.
+If you wish to create your own version of the curriculum for your own workshop , the first step is to **fork** the relevant repository.
 That means to make a copy of it under your own account on GitHub, one in which you have access to modify files.
 Once you have forked a repository, you can create a new lesson based on it.
-Because the curriculum is under a Creative Commons license, you may use any module as the basis for a new lesson and share freely, as long as you provide attribution to Graduate Center Digital Initiatives and share under a the same license.
+Because the (majority of ) curriculum is under a Creative Commons license, you may use any module as the basis for a new lesson and share freely, as long as you provide attribution and share under the same license.

 To fork a repository to your account, click the `Fork` button at the top right of any repository on GitHub.